ronen567/just-the-docs/docs/blog-page-1.md

 ![Supervised learning outlines](../assets/images/supervised/Outlines of Machine Learning System Model.svg)

-During the Training phase, the system run swith input data set consists of 'labled data': the data is labeled with the expected output.
+During the Training phase, the system runs with 'labeled data' input, which set consists of 'labled data': the data is labeled with the expected output.
 For example, in the cat classification problem, the training data set would consist of pictures, each labeld as either 'a cat' or 'not a Cat".
 Goal of traning phase, is to determine the coefficients for the selected prediction model function:
 $$h(x)$$ - see Equatio 1.